Rise to Success: Career Highlights of Pete Alonso

 2021: 100th Career Home Run

-On March 22, 2022, Pete Alonso signed a $7.4 million contract with the Mets, avoiding salary arbitration.
+On March 22, 2022, Pete Alonso signed a $7.4 million contract with the Mets.
+On April 9, he hit his first career grand slam against the Washington Nationals.

 On August 17, 2022, Pete Alonso announced his decision to join the United States national baseball team for the 2023 World Baseball Classic.

-In 2022, Alonso led the league in runs batted in (RBI).
+In 2022, Pete Alonso led the league in runs batted in (RBIs).

-In 2022, Alonso was named to the MLB All-Star Game and set a new Mets' single-season RBI record with 125.
-He participated in the Home Run Derby but lost in the semifinals.
+In 2022, Pete Alonso was named to the MLB All-Star Game for the second time.
+On September 25, he set a new Mets' single-season RBI record with 125 RBIs.

-2023: Ties for 4th on Mets All-Time Home Run List
+2023: Ties Howard Johnson on Mets All-Time Home Run List

-In 2023, Pete Alonso hit his 46th home run of the season, tying Howard Johnson for 4th place on the Mets all-time home run list.
+On September 27, 2023, Pete Alonso hit his 46th home run of the season, tying him with Howard Johnson for 4th place on the Mets all-time home run list.
+Alonso played in 154 games for the Mets in 2023.

 2024: Becomes a Free Agent

-Following the 2024 season, Pete Alonso's contract with the Mets expired, and he became a free agent for the first time in his career.
-He declined the qualifying offer from the Mets.
+After the 2024 season, Pete Alonso's contract with the Mets expired and he became a free agent for the first time in his career.
+He declined a qualifying offer from the Mets.

 2024: Appears in Every Game of the Season

-In 2024, Pete Alonso played in all 162 games for the Mets, becoming the second player in Mets history to appear in every game in a single season.
+In 2024, Pete Alonso played in all 162 games for the Mets, making him the second player in Mets history to appear in every game in a single season.
+He finished the season batting .240/.329/.459 with 34 home runs and 88 RBI.

-In 2024, Pete Alonso was named to the MLB All-Star Game, surpassing Keith Hernandez for the most appearances by a Mets first baseman.
+On July 7, 2024, Pete Alonso was named to the MLB All-Star Game, passing Keith Hernandez for the most appearances by a Mets first baseman.

-On October 3, 2024, in Game 3 of the National League Wild Card Series, Alonso hit a go-ahead, three-run home run in the top of the 9th inning against the Milwaukee Brewers, becoming the first major league player in history to hit a go-ahead homer while trailing in the ninth inning or later of a winner-take-all postseason game.
+On October 3, 2024, in Game 3 of the National League Wild Card Series against the Milwaukee Brewers, Pete Alonso hit a go-ahead, three-run home run in the top of the 9th inning.
+The Mets would then win 4-2 and eliminate the Brewers from the playoffs.
+With that home run, Alonso became the first major league player in history to hit a go-ahead homer while trailing in the ninth inning or later of a winner-take-all postseason game.

-On February 12, 2025, Pete Alonso and the Mets agreed to a two-year, $54 million contract including an opt-out after the 2025 season.
+On February 12, 2025, Pete Alonso and the Mets finalized a two-year, $54 million contract that includes an opt-out clause after the 2025 season, following negotiations with his agent Scott Boras.